iotbits-us/blog.iotbits.net/content/notes/now-modbusbox-supports-danfoss-vfd.md

   - ACDrives
 ---
 A successfully test was conducted  today  with ModbusBox and Ubidots,  adding  a big brand name to the VFD's supported by ModbusBox.
+Test was carried with VLT HVAC Drive  FC 102.